Oregon State Penitentiary: History

 Prior to the construction of prisons in Oregon, many convicted of crimes were either hanged or pardoned.
 Oregon State Penitentiary was originally built in Portland in 1851.
 Operating this facility proved difficult because it spanned two blocks, with a city street running through the middle.
 In 1859, the facility was leased to private contractors (Robert Newell and L. N. English), who instituted a system of prison labor.
 This new system led to many escapes.

 In 1866, the state officially moved the penitentiary to a 26 acre site in Salem, enclosed by a reinforced concrete wall averaging 14 ft in height.
 The prison also began using a device called the "Gardner shackle" (later called the "Oregon Boot"), a heavy metal device attached to prisoners' legs to impede movement.

 Escapes continued at the new facility, despite the wall and the Boot.
 The most famous of these occurred in 1902, when Harry Tracy and David Merrill killed three guards with a gun.
 Details about this period can be read in Thirteen Years in Oregon State Penitentiary, a book written by Joseph "Bunko" Kelly.
-Kelly describes scenes of extreme brutality, particularly floggings, which he recounts happening to whites, blacks, Indians, and a Chinese "half boy and half woman".
+Kelly describes scenes of extreme brutality, particularly floggings, which he recounts happening to white people, black people, Native Americans, and a Chinese "half boy and half woman".
 He describes negligent doctors and a lack of mental health care, and complains that whiskey drinking affects the behavior of the guards.
 He also identifies a five-year period in which the warden stopped newspaper deliveries to prevent convicts from learning of pardons.
 The prison announced in 1904 that it would end the use of flogging, and instead punish prisoners by spraying them with cold water from a garden hose.

 The prison experimented briefly in 1917–1918 with an "honor system" in which 130 prisoners were paroled with certain conditions.
 The prisoners were released into jobs outside the prison during the daytime.
 After 66 of these absconded, Governor James Withycombe announced that he would find a way for them to work jobs within the prison facility.